Dr. Leong, Dr. Bui And Dr. Yan Answer Your Eyecare Questions

 Q: Are carrots really the best food for my eyes?

-A: Although carrots are very healthy, it is NOT the top eyefood.
-Kale has been called “Mother Nature’s sunglasses”.
-We offer a book called “Eyefoods”, in which one of the co-authors Dr. Laurie Capogna comments that the top 5 eye foods are: kale, orange peppers, spinach, eggs, and wild Alaskan salmon.
+Dr. Stein: Although carrots are very healthy, a number of other food groups and types can provide additional health benefits to your eyes.
+We offer a book called “Eyefoods”, available through our office, in which one of the co-authors Dr. Laurie Capogna comments that the top 5 eye foods are: kale, orange peppers, spinach, eggs, and wild Alaskan salmon.
 They are rich in antioxidants and carotenoids to help prevent age-related macular degeneration, cataracts and other eye diseases.

 Q: It’s back to school time.
 How can I help my children best prepare for school?